appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 helm uninstall -n appcircle appcircle-server
 ```

-Helm uninstall doesn't delete the Appcircle server data stored in the Persistent Volumes.
-If you want to delete all the data of the Appcircle server, you can simple delete the namespace.
+Helm uninstall doesn't delete the Appcircle server data stored in the persistent volumes.
+If you want to delete all the data of the Appcircle server, you can simply delete the namespace.

-If you haven't changed the namespace name while following the [Deploy Using Helm](#deploy-using-helm) section, you can run the command below to delete the all data of the Appcircle server.
+If you haven't changed the namespace name while following the [Deploy Using Helm](#deploy-using-helm) section, you can run the command below to delete all data of the Appcircle server.

 ```bash
 kubectl delete namespace appcircle